-Remember, algaecides work best as a preventative measure, rather than a cure-all solution for an existing algae problem.
-It’s essential not only to apply the algaecide but to ensure your pool has balanced water chemistry.
+Remember, algaecides work best as a preventative measure rather than a cure-all solution for an existing algae problem.
+It’s essential not only to apply the algaecide but also to ensure your pool has balanced water chemistry.
 Regularly test your pool’s pH, chlorine, and other chemical levels to maintain optimal conditions that discourage algae growth.

 Finally, here are a few friendly reminders when using algaecides in your pool: